tatun2000/bitcoin-testnet-wallet/README.md

 ### bitcoin-testnet-wallet is a project created by reason to get practice on generating keys, creating addresses and transactions.
 *There is only education content but structure and deployment practice closed to real project (for several exclusions)*

-The main idea is create own bitcoin wallet to receiving from or sending funds to the bitcoin testnet faucet
+The main idea is create own bitcoin wallet to receiving/sending funds from/to the bitcoin testnet faucet

 ### Functional scheme
 ![alt text](image-4.png)